milesjustin05/nn-mental-illness-diagnosis/README.md

 The table was helped designed by this ChatGPT chat: https://chatgpt.com/share/68ffb5ba-53e0-8007-be80-b4860f8dcbc1 The MAML code was taken from https://www.codegenes.net/blog/maml-pytorch/ and was modified by ChatGPT to make more efficient.
+Some values of the dataset were taken from this Kaggle dataset https://www.kaggle.com/datasets/sarveshchhetri/mental-health-symptom-dataset-one-hot-encoded?resource=download